berserkcoder/springBoot/README.md

 What does API(Application Programming Interface) mean?
 Set of rules and protocols that allow one software appilication to interact and communicate with another

+Why are API's needed?
+1) Share data
+2) Speed up development
+3) Extend the reach and functionality of software

 Docker Commands
 1) docker pull <image>
 2) docker push <username/image>